Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 According to [Jeremy Rys](https://alienscientist.com/burisch.html):

 > Vietnam Veteran and actual former Area 51 Employee Edgar Fouche worked with a few ex Navy Seals to file "Stolen Valor" charges against Dan "Burisch" Crain, subsequently prompting Dan to remove nearly 80% of his videos and other online materials from the web to avoid being charged and court martialed.

+Rys and Fouche are not reputable sources or principled people.

 # Q-94-109A document